cardano-foundation/testnets-cardano-org/resources/content/articles/en/2020-05-04_10-00-00_advantages-of-using-iele-en.md

 #### Multiple languages

 In this phase of Cardano, only Solidity compiles for IELE.
-More languages (eg, Plutus) will be supported in later phases.
+More languages (for example, Plutus) will be supported in later phases.
 IELE was designed to make it easier to add a language than EVM allows.

 As you'd hope, a contract written in one language will be able to call a contract written in another.
 That means, for example, that Solidity code can be reused while you migrate to another language.